 Several studies have reported that a linear relationship exists between serum and salivary Uric Acid levels and salivary Uric Acid may be a useful biomarker for monitoring metabolic syndrome that may help mitigate cardiometabolic risk.

-Salivary Uric Acid Assay Kit Principle
+Salivary Uric Acid Assay Principle

 This method utilizes a proprietary enzymatic reaction mixture that enables the detection of Uric Acid by the production of a red chromogen after a short incubation.
 This chromogen is quantitatively measured at a wavelength of 520 nm.
 The amount of Uric Acid in the sample is directly proportional to the increase in absorbance at this wavelength.
 For ease of use, the reaction is read in a 96-well microtiter plate with standard and controls provided.

-Salivary Uric Acid Example Ranges*
+References & Salivary Uric Acid Research